al-serebrov/vue-flask-template/README.md

 Frontend is running on http://localhost:8080
 Database is running on http://localhost:5432

-Also you need to create a database in PostgreSQL, the project is configured to work with /autoria table:
+Also you need to create a database in PostgreSQL, the project is configured to work with /autoria database:
 ```
 ➜ psql -h localhost -p 5432 -U tester
 Password for user tester: